 Sheetgo gives you three options: filter by condition, filter by query, and filter by color.

-In this example I’ll use the filter by condition feature and filter Column H: Demand > Text contains > Low.
+In this example, I’ll use the filter by condition feature and filter Column F: inventory > Number less than or equal to > 10.

 Step 4: Select your data destination